MiguelMadero/ember-cli-bundle-loader/README.md

 module.exports = [{
     name: 'package1',
     routeNames: ['^package1']
-    dependsOn: ['assets/vendor3.js']
   }, {
     name: 'package2',
     routeNames: ['^package2']
-    dependsOn: ['assets/vendor2.js', 'package1']
+    dependsOn: ['package1']
 }];
 ```

 Based on the example above, when we go to `/package2`, we will load `vendor2.js`, `package1.js` and `vendor3.js`, only if they have not been loaded before.
 While the lbiraries are loaded in parallel, they will be executed in the order they were definied.

 #### Vendor assets from components

 Sometimes we can't depend on routes to load the packages, but instead,
 components are the ones that depend on a vendor lib.
 In this case
 they're responsible of initiating the load and providing a "loading" state.
 The following is an example using handsontable as a reference, assumine
 we have a handsontable wrapper: